How a 16th-Century Map Can Inform Corporate and Association Messaging

 So, what does De'Barbari's map have to do with company communications and messaging?

 Organizations are made up of departments and functional areas that may have very different objectives and perspectives on how they should communicate with their audiences.
-Successful corporate communications incorporate all these viewpoints into a cohesive approach that employs an overarching strategy, consistent messaging, and a coordinated use of media.
+Successful communications harmonize these viewpoints into an overarching strategy and consistent messaging.

-The same way De'Barbari blended several visual perspectives into one, your messaging platform should be based on insights (evidence-based and relationship-informed) from everyone involved in strategy and the customer/member experience:
+The same way De'Barbari blended several visual perspectives into one, you’ll need evidence-based and relationship-informed insights from everyone involved in strategy and the customer/member experience:

 • sales and marketing staff